-On the first day of classes, University policy requires the announcement that a student's concern regarding a TA's oral communication skills are to be addressed to the faculty supervisor, or to Professor Pemmaraju.
-Professor Pemmaraju can be reached in his office in 101F MacLean Hall, by phone at 353-2956, or by e-mail at sriram-pemmaraju@uiowa.edu.
-Please make it clear to the students that Professor Pemmaraju is available for concerns about the performance of a TA's teaching responsibilities, but that he is not an instructor for the course.
+On the first day of classes, University policy requires the announcement that a student's concern regarding a TA's oral communication skills are to be addressed to the faculty supervisor, or to Professor Varadarajan.
+Professor Varadarajan can be reached in his office in 101D MacLean Hall, by phone at 335-0732, or by e-mail at kasturi-varadarajan@uiowa.edu.
+Please make it clear to the students that Professor Varadarajan is available for concerns about the performance of a TA's teaching responsibilities, but that he is not an instructor for the course.
 Questions from students concerning particular problems or programs related to class course work should be directed toward you, as the TA, or the faculty supervisor.

 If you are approached by a student with a disability requesting that accommodations be made for him or her, please arrange a meeting with both the student and your faculty supervisor to discuss in detail the particular accommodations that will be necessary.
-More information on accommodating students with disabilities is available on the Website of the Student Disability Services (SDS) office https://sds.studentlife.uiowa.edu/.
-Please ask Catherine if you need assistance.
+More information on accommodating students with disabilities is available on the Website of the Student Disability Services (SDS) office Student Disability Services | The University of Iowa (uiowa.edu).
+Please ask Allison Rockwell if you need assistance.